What to wear on a Cruise

 A ‘must take' item for any holiday as they are just so versatile: cover your shoulders at religious sites; dress up any outfit for evening; put round you if there's a chill (or air-con); use as a sarong over your swimwear.

-Suggested Buy!: Sarongs & Scarves on Amazon
+Suggested Buy: Sarongs & Scarves on Amazon

 Comfortable walking shoes

 If you plan to do lots of walking on shore you'll need some active shoes.
 Closed-toe are best on dusty roads, and if you're heading off the beaten track do make sure you have something sturdy and supportive that are suited to the terrain.
+Hotter Shoes have some ultra comfortable options (that also look pretty great).

-We love : Brooke Sneakers by Hotter
+We love these: Chase Shoes by Hotter

 Deck Shoes or Sandals